Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The purpose of posting this codebase at this stage is to get people to use these codebase navigation techniques and see if they are effective in understanding this 5000 line codebase.
+This serves as an introduction to this source-code toolkit.

 # Building and Running the app: